 — The Review and Herald, May 30, 1912

 Heavenly Father, You are my strength as I labor and carry these heavy burdens.
-I am hedged about with difficulties but I trust in You as my present help in time of trouble.
-O Lord, help me remain steadfast.
-For You pledged in the word, “I will help you, yes, I will uphold you with My righteous right hand.”
+You as my present help in time of trouble, O Lord, help me remain steadfast.
+You pledged in the word, “I will help you, yes, I will uphold you with My righteous right hand.”
 I take You at Your word and throw my whole weight upon this promise.
-I praise You that “all power” is given to those who need it!
+You are worthy of praise for You give all power to those who need it!